SAREC-Lab/sUAS-UseCases/instructions.md

 (e.g., by creating an increasingly large 'circle' around the last known, or projected position of the sUAS.”

 We would invite you to provide feedback in two different ways.
-First -- please take a look at the hazard trees [here](README.md) and then use the github [issues](https://github.com/SAREC-Lab/sUAS-UseCases/issues) or this [form](https://tinyurl.com/HumanDroneHazards) to offer comments and suggestions.
+First -- please take a look at the hazard trees [here](README.md) and then use a github [issue](https://github.com/SAREC-Lab/sUAS-UseCases/issues) or [this form](https://tinyurl.com/HumanDroneHazards) to offer comments and suggestions.

 Second -- we are eliciting human-drone interaction stories that include accounts of when “things went wrong”.